Dwijad/Dockerize-Kafka-Connect/README.md

 ### Usage
 #### Use case - 1
 Run Kafka connect worker with Kafka broker listener configured in PLAINTEXT mode.
-The schema registry is running in secured/non-secured mode.
+The schema registry is running in either secured or non-secured mode.